fomy/destor/README.md

 2. start a restore task,
    > destor -r<jobid> /path/to/restore -p"a line as in config file"

-3. start a delete job (disabled in the latest version),
-   > destor -d<jobid>

-4. lookup statistics of system,
+3. lookup statistics of system,
    > destor -s

-5. help
+4. help
    > destor -h

-6. make a trace
+5. make a trace
    > destor -t /path/to/data

 Configuration